Good news is it's now in, and I am happy with how it's working; I feel my design goals have been met.

 The board and Schem are really straightforward--I am finding I have standardized on the 2x NPN buffers for logic I/O and single op amp stage with Zener for incoming analog CV.

 I have already come up with a PCB revision to fix the minor issues you with the pull down resistors, although I don't really know what I'll do about the ergo issues.
 The board should be useful for other projects--anything that needs 4 jacks, 2 switches, and 2 pots, anyway, or for anyone with really, really tiny hands.
+You can get what Arduino code, Eagle files, etc. from github, here.

 Next time I guess I'll think about Ergo?
 Whatever.
 I'm going to test this module more and hopefully post a sound sample of it sometime.